Sign up to our Newsletter

 Some states may require you to take mediation training before entering the workforce which results in a certification.
 However, this is not a requirement for every state.

-Either way, we recommend that you seriously consider taking a 40-hour mediation training program—it’s how you can become a certified mediator.
+Either way, we recommend you consider taking a 40-hour mediation training program—it’s how to become a certified mediator.
 Some popular mediation programs include Northwestern University’s mediation training program, which teaches the fundamental and practical techniques needed to succeed in the field.

 The National Association of Certified Mediators (NACM) also offers a 40-hour mediation course for certification.
 Taking a training course will boost your resume and make you a desirable candidate to potential employers.